New Zealand cricket team in Sri Lanka in 2013–14

 The New Zealand cricket team competed against Sri Lanka in a tour consisting of three ODIs and two Twenty20s.
-It ran from November 10, 2013, to November 21, 2013.
+It ran from 10 to 21 November 2013.

-Regular New Zealand captain Brendon McCullum, along with former captain Ross Taylor ruled themselves out of the tour to focus on future test matches between West Indies and India.
+Regular New Zealand captain Brendon McCullum and former captain Ross Taylor ruled themselves out of the tour to focus on the home Test series against West Indies and India.
 Kyle Mills was named as the stand-in captain.